Session 9: Development

+Casting

+Anderson cast Peter Mullan in the lead role of Gordon, and had been a longtime admirer of his after seeing his performance in My Name Is Joe (1998).
+He also said that he felt that audiences "would be able to relate to him as a hard working blue-collar man with a new family."
+Josh Lucas was cast as Hank after auditioning for the part, and later commented that he was drawn to playing the character because he was "a working class asshole... he was just a prick, and it was terrific fun to play him that way."
+David Caruso was cast in the film at the suggestion of USA Films executives, who had a working relationship with him.
+Anderson commented that while Caruso was an "offbeat choice" for his role, the "combination felt very real to me—a little real because it wasn't predictable."

+Brendan Sexton III was cast as Jeff, Gordon's nephew, based on the filmmakers' admiration of his performance in Welcome to the Dollhouse (1995).
+Larry Fessenden, an acquaintance of Anderson's, was given a minor role as Craig McManus, a replacement worker hired on the crew.

+To prepare for their roles, as well as the potential exposure risks while filming in the hospital, the principal cast members went through asbestos abatement training.

 Filming

-Most of the film was shot in a small section of the Danvers Asylum; according to actor David Caruso, the rest of the building was "unsafe" for shooting.
-Caruso also claims the sets did not need to be dressed as all the props featured in the film were already there inside the building.
-Elaborating Caruso said:
+Principal photography of Session 9 began in mid-September 2000 on location at the dilapidated Danvers State Hospital, where the film is set.
+According to actor David Caruso, the cast and crew were limited to only certain portions of the building as much of it was "unsafe" for shooting.
+Caruso claimed the sets largely did not need to be dressed as all the props featured in the film were already existing in the building.
+Elaborating, Caruso said:

 It was a place you never got comfortable in.
 It wasn't like day three and we were throwing water balloons because it was so much fun to be there.
 It was always scary.
 You can really feel the pain of the people that went through Danvers.
 It's a rough environment.
 It's not fun.
 It's on the film.
 They didn't have to dress any sets, or anything.
 All of that stuff was sitting there.
 The federal government walked away from it about thirty years ago.
 It was a terrifying location.